Before you begin

 Canada does not tax its citizens if they maintain their domicile abroad.
 It is important to understand the difference between domicile and residency.
 A resident is someone who has been granted permission to remain in a country for a specific time duration, usually via a visa.
 A domiciled individual, on the other hand, is someone who considers that country their primary home, someone who intends to live there on a permanent basis.
 As such, to be exempt from Canadian taxation, a citizen has to establish a real home abroad instead of simply acquiring a foreign residency.

-Australia, New Zealand and the United Kingdom all use a similar system.
+Australia, New Zealand and the United Kingdom all use similar systems.
 The way they assess someone’s situation differs, however.
 For example, the UK uses the Statutory Residence Test to determine whether a citizen is a tax resident.
 Australia and New Zealand uses a ties system which takes into account income, assets and family connections.

 Scandinavian countries tax their citizens based on their physical presence but some also impose somewhat of an exit tax.
 Finnish citizens, for example, are taxed by Finland for up to three years after they move abroad, for Norwegian citizens, it is four.
 There are ways to lose the tax residency faster but qualifying is complicated and entirely up to the discretion of the tax authorities.